RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us022/Readme.md

-# US004 - Assign one or more skills
+# US022 - Add an entry to the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)